Firedrops/qmrl_mtb/README.md

 ### To switch Java versions
 In the docker, use `update-alternatives --config java`

+### To access NeCTAR
+Simply use the ssh protocol as usual.

 ### To exit the container (e.g. shut it down)
 Simply enter `exit` command or `ctrl + c`.